 Discover Timeless Japan on the bullet train.

 The desert between Adelaide and Perth is as close to ‘magnificent desolation’ as you can get on this planet.
 Parched red earth dotted with gnarly gum trees, the odd sheep, and kangaroos and emus aplenty.
 Haunting, yes; boring, no - especially on board the Indian Pacific train from Perth to Sydney.

-With food and wine sourced from Australia’s finest food and wine regions (eg Hunter Valley, Barossa, Margaret River), the trip is frequently lauded as one of Australia’s greatest culinary experiences.
+With food and wine sourced from Australia’s best regions (Hunter Valley, Barossa, Margaret River), this is one of Australia’s greatest culinary journeys.
 Stay in a Gold Service sleeper cabin and stretch out in comfort as you travel through the night-time wilderness.
 Stop at Rawlinson to experience dinner under a million stars.

 Travel Across Australia by Train and experience the beauty of the Nullarbor for yourself.